|Our original expedition 4x4 was this 1989

 emails from all over the world and it's great to hear from all of you.

 Check out which countries have emailed.

-We are purchasing a 2008 Lexus GX470 (Land Cruiser Prado 120 for the non-U.S. folks) and will be building it to replace our old Land Cruiser.
-The build will
+I purchased a 2008 Lexus GX470 (Land Cruiser Prado 120 for the non-U.S. folks) and have built it to replace my old Land Cruiser.

 In recent years I've been focused on my part time duties as a manager of passenger operations and locomotive engineer for the Oregon Pacific Railroad.
 I